 The application journey will vary from role to role.
 Some roles require an interview, which will include a mix of specialist, technical and behavioural questions, and for some roles you will be asked to attend an assessment centre, or your application journey could be combination of both.
 Don’t worry we will be on hand to help throughout your application journey.

-Interviews and assessment centres are held at our Recruitment Centre at Head Office, but Engineering roles are based at our Engineering base near Heathrow.
+Interviews and assessment centres are held at our Recruitment Centre at our Waterside Head Office, near Heathrow, but Engineering roles are based at our Engineering base near Heathrow.
 (And some roles are based at Manchester and Glasgow)

 Congratulations!
 We will send you your offer via the application portal, which will give you access to a “Welcome” site that will provide you with some useful information before starting.

 4. Pre-Employment Checks

 Nearly there!
 For all airside roles we need to complete a full 5 year employment check, your support with this is vital and appreciated.
 So please stay in touch with your Compliance Executive so we can ensure you are successfully onboarded.
 We are committed to hiring the very best talent and cannot wait for you to join!

 As a company our number one priority is to maintain the safety and security of our people and our customers.
 Pre-employment checks on all new joiners are essential.
 We have specific regulatory requirements that apply to these checks, as we are an aviation business.

 These checks may seem quite complex and time consuming.
 But don’t worry, we’re here to guide and support you through the entire process.
 For airside roles we need to do a full five year pre-employment check, this includes education, ALL jobs, gaps and holidays of more than 28 days, along with documentary evidence.
 It is important that you provide us with accurate, and in-depth information.
 Discrepancies cause delay and may affect your start date.